lowRISC/opentitan/hw/ip/rv_core_ibex/doc/boot-rom-patching.md

 ## Scope

-This document covers the boot mechanism for the Integrated OpenTitan.
+This document covers the boot mechanism for Integrated OpenTitan.
 This includes the execution of the OT ROM, associated patch support in efuses / OTP for survivability and the code fetch from external flash.

 ## Overview

-Integrated Open Titan is a root of trust for measurement.
+Integrated OpenTitan is a root of trust for measurement.
 It shall be integrated within an SoC.
-It impacts the SoC level design SoC secure boot, debug authentication etc and provides the framework necessary to bootstrap the SoC computing elements in a secure & trusted fashion.
+It provides the framework necessary to bootstrap the SoC computing elements in a secure and trusted fashion.
 This document covers the changes necessary for the OpenTitan to boot first while also allowing an SoC with integrated OT to add small customizations to the boot path configuration that fit with the SoC topology.
 A few examples are voltage ramp up sequence, clock settings etc.
 Such customizations are expected to